P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Introduction

-In light of these properties of ADMM and to alleviate the aforementioned problems in RNN simultaneously, we are motivated to train RNN models with ADMM.
-However, it is not easy to apply ADMM to RNNs directly due to the recurrent state compared with MLP and CNN\cite{krizhevsky2012imagenet}.
-The recurrent states are updated over timesteps instead of iterations, which is not compatible with ADMM.
-In this paper, to tackle this problem, we propose an ADMMiRNN method with theoretical analysis.
-Experimental comparisons between ADMMiRNN and some typical stochastic gradient algorithms, such as SGD and Adam, illustrate that ADMMiRNN avoids the \textit{vanishing gradients} and \textit{exploding gradients} problems and surpasses traditional stochastic gradient algorithms in term of stability and efficiency.
-The main contributions of this work are four-fold: \begin{itemize} \item We propose a new framework named ADMMiRNN for training RNN models via ADMM.
+The main contributions of this work are summarized below: \begin{itemize} \item We propose a new framework named ADMMiRNN to train RNN models via ADMM.
 ADMMiRNN is built upon the unfolded RNN unit, which is a remarkable feature of RNN, and could settle the problems of \textit{gradient vanishing} or \textit{exploding} and sensitive parameter initialization in RNN at the same time.
-Instead of using vanilla ADMM, some practical skills in our solution also help converge. \item To the best of our knowledge, we are the first to handle RNN training problems using ADMM which is a gradient-free approach and brings extremely great advantages on stability beyond traditional stochastic gradient algorithms. \item Theoretical analysis of ADMMiRNN is presented, including update rules and convergence analysis.
+Instead of using vanilla ADMM, some practical skills in our solution also help converge.
+In this way, the problem caused by the recurrent state is perfectly alleviated.
+To the best of our knowledge, we are the first to handle RNN training problems using ADMM, a gradient-free approach that brings significant advantages on stability beyond traditional stochastic gradient algorithms.
+This gradient-free method also brings convenience into our paralleled work. \item The update rules of ADMMiRNN are presented, and also the theoretical analysis of convergence property is given.
 Our analysis ensures that ADMMiRNN achieves an efficient and stable result.
-Moreover, the framework proposed in this work could be applied to various RNN-based works. \item Based on our theoretical analysis, numerical experiments are conducted on several real-world datasets, and the results of the experiments demonstrate the efficiency of the proposed ADMMiRNN beyond some other typical optimizers.
-These experiments further verify the stability of our approach. \end{itemize}
+Moreover, the framework proposed in this work could be applied to various RNN-based tasks. \item We could train ADMMiRNN in a distributed paralleled manner and name it P-ADMMiRNN.
+Synchronous Parallel ADMMiRNN~(SP-ADMMiRNN) and Asynchronous Parallel ADMMiRNN~(AP-ADMMiRNN) are included.
+Unlike traditional distributed methods, P-ADMMiRNN is a DDG-like training method in which parameters are updated with the gradients in the last iteration.
+Moreover, P-ADMMiRNN is a new form of model parallelism, but its gradient-free property simplifies the training process and helps avoid the harmful effects of gradients and backpropagation in traditional model parallelism.
+Experimental comparison between them evaluate that AP-ADMMiRNN converges faster than SP-ADMMiRNN.
+They both work better than vanilla ADMMiRNN.
+This is also the first systematic analysis of distributed training of ADMM in deep learning. \item Based on our theoretical analysis, numerical experiments are conducted on several real-world datasets.
+The experiment results demonstrate the efficiency and stability of the proposed ADMMiRNN beyond some other typical optimizers.
+Experimental results also verify our P-ADMMiRNN algorithms. \end{itemize}